jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/gripper.rst

 * Make sure you don't close the gripper past the closed-but-not-tight position.
 If you do, stop the data collection, do not save the results and restart the program.
-* To verify your calibration file, re-run the program and it should display a found range from 0 to the maximum value you provided (suggested is 60).
+* To verify your calibration file, re-run the program, and it should display a found range from 0 to the maximum value you provided (suggested is 60).
 * Since the closed-but-not-tight position depends on the user, it is